12. Skip to content

-This page focuses on training-time augmentation plans and how to inspect available ops.
-If you are looking for feature engineering and caching that happens before training, see Preprocess how-to.
+This guide focuses on training-time augmentation plans and how to inspect available operations.
+If you are looking for feature engineering and caching that happens before training, see Run preprocessing plans.

 You want to apply deterministic, training-time augmentations to inputs for SSL methods (for example, weak/strong views).
-[1][2] Keeping augmentations separate makes it easier to swap them without touching cached preprocessing.
+[1][2] Keeping augmentations separate makes it easier to swap them without changing cached preprocessing.
 [7][8]

 Use this when your method expects stochastic augmentations (FixMatch-style, strong/weak pipelines).
 [1]